RedFunnel/fatstax-api/sections/import.md

 Create import
 -----------

-* `POST /api/vi/imports.xml` creates a new todo item record for the given list.
+* `POST /api/vi/imports.xml` creates a new import record for the given list.

 A new record is created with a status of `processing`.